ds8983/hr-workflow-designer/README.md

 HR Workflow Designer (React + React Flow)

-This project is a mini HR Workflow Builder that lets an HR admin visually create and test workflow processes like onboarding, approvals, automated actions, and more.
+This project is a lightweight but fully functional HR Workflow Builder that lets HR teams visually design and test processes such as onboarding flows, approval chains, and automated actions.
-It was built as part of a time-boxed (4–6 hour) assignment, so the focus is on clean architecture, working functionality, and extendability over perfect UI polish.
+It was built under a tight 4–6 hour window, which meant focusing on clean structure, practical features, and future scalability rather than UI perfection.

-🌟 What this project does
+🌟 What the App Offers

-The app provides a simple but powerful workflow-building experience:

-🎨 Visual Canvas
+🎨 Visual Workflow Canvas

-Drag-and-drop nodes from a sidebar

-Arrange and connect steps visually
+Drag-and-drop interface for building workflows

+Connect nodes to define the flow

-Supports 5 workflow node types:
+Supports five essential step types:

 Start